 Voice assistants have been proven to be valuable programs.
 With the help of these tools, you can ask your phone a question, talk to your speaker system, or even let it remind you where you parked.
 Useful as they are, they also listen to your conversations.
-And if you have Siri on your Apple device, you should be even more worried.
+Reports suggest that there are privacy concerns related to Siri’s data handling.

 Siri Eavesdrops on Your Conversations

 In as much as Apple has a reputation for prioritizing user privacy, nothing stops it from using user data for internal purposes.
 It has come out that Apple users are at risk due to Siri eavesdropping.
 According to a Guardian report, Siri conversations are being reviewed by Apple contractors.

 The UK-based news outlet also reported that the voice assistant could activate unexpectedly, potentially capturing sensitive information without the user’s awareness.

 A whistleblower, who is a former contractor at the tech firm, told The Guardian that there are several instances of recordings, featuring private conversations.
 Adding to the concern is that these recordings could be accompanied by user data, such as contact details, location, and app data.

 Pro Tip: Scan your Mac for performance issues, junk files, harmful apps, and security threats